20 December 2021

 Lowlands:

-Situated in the south of Scotland, near the borders, the Lowland regions are famous for typically light, citrusy whiskies which are mostly unpeated.
-Here distilleries such as Annandale and Bladnoch have made strong names for themselves.
+Situated in southern Scotland, near the borders, the Lowlands are famous for light, citrusy whiskies that are mostly unpeated.
+Here, distilleries such as Annandale and Bladnoch have established strong reputations.

 Speyside:

 Speyside is tucked away as a region within the Highland region, but that doesn’t mean it doesn’t have a distinct reputation for itself.
-There’s nearly 50 distilleries producing whisky, including Glenlivet, Glenfiddich and The Macallan – home to some of the most expensive bottled whisky of recent years.
+There are nearly 50 distilleries producing whisky, including Glenlivet, Glenfiddich and The Macallan – home to some of the most expensive bottled whisky of recent years.

 The River Spey provides fertile soil for malt production, and many of the region’s whiskies have a peaty and spicy flavour.